London Stock Exchange income rises, Refinitiv savings on track

-About 40 million pounds ($55.5 million) of savings in combined operating costs from the Refinitiv takeover had been realised and new products launched, the group said.
+About 40 million pounds ($55.5 million) of savings in combined operating costs from the Refinitiv takeover had been realised and new products had been launched, the group said.

-It said it remained confident of achieving 25% of the announced 350 million pounds savings target by the end of 2021, in line with previous guidance.
+It said it was on track to achieve 25% of the announced 350 million pounds savings target by the end of 2021, in line with previous guidance.

 The group completed its $27 billion takeover of Refinitiv in January, turning the 300-year-old exchange into a financial market data giant overnight, although still number two behind leader Bloomberg LP.

-In March, it spooked markets by saying integrating Refinitiv would cost a higher-than-expected $1 billion, sending LSE shares tumbling.
-They have fallen about 20% since March 4, although the stock climbed more than 2% on the day on Wednesday.
+In March, it outlined capital and operational costs following the Refinitiv deal that were bigger than investors expected, sending LSE shares tumbling.
+The stock has fallen about 20% since March 4, slipping 0.6% on Wednesday.

 In a further setback, Refinitiv’s data terminals suffered a blackout lasting several hours this month.